HazemElHaouari/Real-estate-tweets-sentiments-real-time-analysis/README.md

 # Real Estate Tweets Sentiments Real Time Analysis
 ### Logstash Kafka SparkStreaming

-This Project analysis, real estate's tweet sentiments in real time.
+This Project analysis real estate's tweet sentiments in real time.
 It was realized using Logstash, Kafka, Spark streaming and Elasticsearch.

+The main config description is about the folder `spark-streaming'

-To install sbt: documentation available in https://www.scala-sbt.org/1.0/docs/Setup.html
+To install sbt to execute Scala code use this documentation: https://www.scala-sbt.org/1.0/docs/Setup.html

 To run this project:
 ## Logstash